-As long as you brush and floss properly while you have braces, you shouldn't deal with a significant increase in enamel staining.
+If you need braces and are worried about aesthetics, as long as you brush and floss properly while you have braces, you shouldn't deal with a significant increase in enamel staining.

 Whitening products aren't recommended during treatment with traditional braces, as they can result in non-uniform coloring because they won't reach under the brackets.

 It is better to wait until you get your braces off if you want to pursue teeth whitening treatments and focus on keeping your enamel healthy in the meantime.